-- Tenant damage or tenant guest damage
+- First, Tenant damage or tenant guest damage

-- Tenant injury or tenant guest injury
+- Third, Tenant injury or tenant guest injury

 Tenant damage or tenant guest damage refers to any kind of damage that your tenant or guests make to your property while they are renting out your place.
 When your tenant is irresponsible in not maintaining your property clean and well-managed, landlord insurance can protect the owner and you may not pay any expenses from your pocket to make repairs.